 I’m a journalist, podcaster and an entrepreneur.
 Currently I’m the host of TED Talks Daily, the podcast from the non-profit behind TED conferences.
 Fresh episodes are downloaded a million times each day, in every country in the world.
 You can also hear me as the host of a couple business podcasts — Microsoft’s WorkLab and Accenture’s award-winning Built for Change.

-Los Angeles-based, I’m also working as a correspondent at VICE News, for its daily newscast, VICE News Tonight, and a host-at-large for the radio and digital network NPR.
+Los Angeles-based, I work as a freelance TV correspondent at VICE News and a host-at-large for the radio and digital network NPR.
 In that role, I report stories and fill-in host on the network’s podcasts and radio shows.

 Between 2015 and 2018, I spent lots of time on planes, trains and automobiles as an international correspondent and NPR’s first-ever Seoul bureau chief.
 My coverage area included both Koreas and Japan and I chased stories across the Asian region.
 I returned to the US in fall 2018 to explore the future through a video show, Future You with Elise Hu.
 (It rhymes!)

 I joined NPR in 2011 after helping launch the digital news startup, The Texas Tribune, where I oversaw video, the flagship podcast and reported for our partners at The New York Times.
 Previously, I worked as a television reporter in Texas, South Carolina and Missouri.